mcv-m6-video/mcv-c6-2024-team3/Week2/README.md

 The code of the tasks and data is structured as follows:

         .
         ├── Task1_2_annotations/             # In this folder you can find the annotations of the sequence ├── task1_1_fasterrcnn.py            # Off-the-shelf inference on Faster R-CNN ├── task1_2.py                       # Annotations related
+        ├── task1_3_convert_annotations.py   # Related to task 1.3
+        ├── task1_4_kfold_split.py           # F-Fold CV
         ├── task2_1.py                       # Tracking by Overlap
         ├── task2_2.py                       # Tracking with SORT and DeepSORT
         └── task_optional.py                 # CVPR 2022 AI City Challenge

 Other files in the repository are just requirements and functions to execute the tasks.